2024 Scholarships for Richmond Residents

 2024 Richmond Scholarships

 Richmond residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Richmond residents is $61,045.00, and 26.3% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Richmond, CA more easily afford a college education.
+The median household income for Richmond residents is $42,356.00, and 18.6% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Richmond, VA more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 11.7% of people living in Richmond, CA are between the ages of 10 to 19, and another 15.5% are in their twenties.
+Currently, 10.8% of people living in Richmond, VA are between the ages of 10 to 19, and another 21.3% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Richmond.

-How much total award money and scholarships are available for Richmond, CA residents?
+How much total award money and scholarships are available for Richmond, VA residents?

 Are these scholarships available for Richmond high school students?